What's happening now?

 While the project is still in the planning phase, some key issues regarding the streetcar extension include:

 - Parking: Parking loss along NW 23rd Avenue will be as minimal as possible.
-Some parking loss may be triggered by stormwater and accessibility requirements as a result of the street reconstruction.
+Some parking loss may be triggered by stormwater and accessibility requirements as a result of the street rehabilitation.

 - Right-of-way: The streetcar will be able to fit within the right-of-way on NW 23rd Avenue, with minimal impacts to travel lanes.
 Parking will be maintained on both sides of the street.